Challenges Of A Job Application

 Last year, I was pursuing my studies with a Diploma in Mass Communication in a local college.

-As a student majoring in Journalism, I dreamed of working in a news or media company, like Vox or New York Times.
+As a student majoring in Journalism, I dreamed of working in news or media company, like Vox or New York Times.
 However, the field was highly competitive and many graduates were competing for the same position.

 I realized that I had to do something to stand out, so I tried looking for internship opportunities.
 However, many companies were cutting costs and preferred to hire interns that were willing to put up with lower pay.
 I refused to give up and continued sending out as many applications as possible.